valohai/docs/source/howto/pipelines/pipeline-utils.rst

 ..

 Next, fetch the changes to the Valohai project and run the pipeline.
-If you know go to the UI, you should see the pipeline there under your project.
+If you now go to the UI, you should see the pipeline there under your project.

 .. code-block::